opencv/opencv/modules/core/doc/drawing_functions.rst

     :param endAngle: Ending angle of the elliptic arc in degrees.

-    :param box: Alternative ellipse representation via  :ref:`RotatedRect` .
+    :param box: Alternative ellipse representation via  :ocv:class:`RotatedRect`.
 This means that the function draws an ellipse inscribed in the rotated rectangle.

     :param color: Ellipse color.

     :param thickness: Thickness of the ellipse arc outline, if positive.
 Otherwise, this indicates that a filled ellipse sector is to be drawn.

     :param lineType: Type of the ellipse boundary.
-See  :ocv:func:`line`  description.
+See the  :ocv:func:`line`  description.

-    :param shift: Number of fractional bits in the center's coordinates and axes' values.
+    :param shift: Number of fractional bits in the coordinates of the center and values of axes.

 The functions ``ellipse`` with less parameters draw an ellipse outline, a filled ellipse, an elliptic arc, or a filled ellipse sector.
 A piecewise-linear curve is used to approximate the elliptic arc boundary.
 If you need more control of the ellipse rendering, you can retrieve the curve using
 :ocv:func:`ellipse2Poly` and then render it with :ocv:func:`polylines` or fill it with :ocv:func:`fillPoly` .
 If you use the first variant of the function and want to draw the whole ellipse, not an arc, pass ``startAngle=0`` and ``endAngle=360`` .
-The picture below explains the meaning of the parameters.
+The figure below explains the meaning of the parameters.

 **Figure 1.
 Parameters of Elliptic Arc**